Agu-Gideon/Web-Master/README.md

 component folder as well

 // PrivateRoute component protects routes from unauthenticated access
-// If a JWT token exists in sessionStorage, render the children (protected content)
-// Otherwise, redirect the user to the login page
+// If a JWT token exists in sessionStorage,it renders the children (protected content) Otherwise, redirect the user to the login page//

-/

 - Login.jsx
 - ***